Columbus community group focused on building up young women - NewsBreak

 The struggles of life after football for one Buckeye

-COLUMBUS, Ohio (WSYX) — It's a workout meant to make more than just your muscles strong but help bring balance to a former athlete's life.
+COLUMBUS, Ohio (WSYX) — It's a workout meant to make more than just your muscles strong.
 "I found that fitness and training is truly the catalyst that progressed me both mentally and physically," said former Buckeye Zach Turnure, who played for the Buckeyes from 2014 to 2017.
+He was...

 Tanger Outlets Columbus announces Black Friday weekend hours